Do Go On - 206 - Dungeons and Dragons

 That makes sense.

-So up until this point, the game was a hit,
+So up until this point, the game was a hit, but only an underground hit for people in the know.

-But in 1979, this would all change when D&D became
+But in 1979, this would all change when D&D became front page news for all the wrong reasons.

 What kind of child prodigy was he?

-A D&D child prodigy.
+A D&D child prodigy?

-No computer science, child prodigy.
-He disappeared from his room at Michigan State University where at only 16 he was studying computer science
+He disappeared from his room at Michigan State University

-That's how advanced he was he was on the internet before it was invented.
-What kind of computers?
+He was on the internet before it was invented.

-He was the first one to find out you could write boobs
+He was the first one to find out you could write boobs upside down on that calculators.

-I'm like, get this guy to uni.
+Get this guy to uni.

-Man, it's gonna blow his mind when you figure out
+Man, it's going to blow his mind when you figure out, you can also do boobies.

 What?